bradyjoslin/bradyjoslin.com/content/blog/remote-vs-code/index.md

 Cloudflare can be used to create a zero trust configuration for the SSH connection between your local machine and the VM in Azure.
 To get started, create a free Cloudflare account, set up a domain, and enable the Access and Argo Tunnel products in your account.
 [These instructions](https://support.cloudflare.com/hc/en-us/articles/201720164-Creating-a-Cloudflare-account-and-adding-a-website) detail how to create an account and configure a domain.

 Cloudflare Access integrates with existing identity providers and allow you to control who can access resources associated with your domain.
 In this case, we'll setup a subdomain that will resolve to the the remote VM.
-For this example, you should be able to use the free allocation of Acess, which gives you the options of choosing Google, GitHub, FaceBook, or One-Time Pin as the identity provider.
+For this example, you should be able to use the free allocation of Access, which gives you the options of choosing Google, GitHub, Facebook, or One-Time Pin as the identity provider.

 An instance of Cloudflare's Argo Tunnel runs on both the client and server to facilitate the secure SSH session, allowing us to block all inbound ports to the VM.
 The configuration leverages the ProxyCommand capability built in to SSH, so once configured, you are able to connect to the server using the native SSH commands.